-- 133.(1) The Authority may, by instrument in writing and for a period of no more than 60 days, exempt any person from any requirement of this Act or regulations made pursuant to this Act where the Authority is satisfied that - (a) it is just and equitable to do so; - (b) the granting of such exemption shall not compromise the safety of - (i) an aircraft, whether manned or unmanned; - (ii) an aerodrome; - (iii) a person on an aircraft; - (iv) a person in the vicinity of an aircraft, whether manned or unmanned; - (v) a person utilizing an aerodrome; and - (c) the exemption will not contravene the Chicago Convention or the State's compliance with relevant requirements of the ICAO. - (2) Where the Authority grants an exemption pursuant to this section, the Authority may set out terms and conditions with respect to the exemption. - (3) Subject to subsection (2), where a person contravenes any terms and conditions stated within the exemption, the exemption is deemed to be revoked. - (4) A person who desires an exemption under this section shall apply in writing to the Authority.
+- 133.(1) The Authority may, by order, exempt any person from any requirement in regulations made pursuant to this Act where the Authority is satisfied that - (a) it is just and equitable to do so; - (b) the granting of such exemption shall not compromise the safety of - (i) an aircraft, whether manned or unmanned; - (ii) an aerodrome; - (iii) a person on an aircraft; - (iv) a person in the vicinity of an aircraft, whether manned or unmanned; - (v) a person utilizing an aerodrome; and - (c) the exemption will not contravene the Chicago Convention or the State's compliance with relevant requirements of the ICAO. - (2) Where the Authority grants an exemption pursuant to this section, the Authority may set out terms and conditions with respect to the exemption. - (3) Subject to subsection (2), where a person contravenes any terms and conditions stated within the exemption, the exemption is deemed to be revoked. - (4) A person who desires an exemption under this section shall apply in writing to the Authority.